Darkwing4/argus-agenticus/README.md

 ## How It Works

-Every running agent gets a colored indicator in your desktop panel:
+Every running cli-agent gets a colored indicator in your desktop panel:

 | Color | State | Meaning |
 |-------|-------|---------|